210927-UTA-SH-Java-React-EM/EthansNotesAndExamples/WeekOne/WeekOneDayFour.md

 # Functional Interfaces

 Functional interfaces are interfaces with only one abstract method
-- Implicitly created by lamdas
+- Implicitly created by lambdas
 - Can explicitly be created for use by lambdas

 # Lambdas